i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 * Set pin direction to output at register TRISB - Page 120
 * Set pin for digital I/O purpose at register ANSELB - Page 121
-  - PWM is digital output.
+  - PWM is digital square wave output.
 * Set alternate pin function control register APFCON at CCP1SEL to use RB0 - Page 111
 * Set pin direction to output at register TRISC - Page 125
 * Use macro to define motor direction can replace long register name in the code.